DercilioFontes/linux/README.md

 - `"ayy`, yanks a copy of the current line into the buffer `a`

 - If you give the buffer name as lowercase letter, `vim` overwrites teh content.
 If you use a uppercase letter, `"Ayy`, `vim` appends the newly deleted or yanked text to the end of the buffer.

+### The read command

+- `:[address]r [filename]`

+- It reads a file into the Work Buffer.
+It is positioned following the single address you specify (or current line if you do not specify an address).